unitedstates/congress/README.md

 	./run fdsys --list-collections

 All arguments are optional.
 Without --store, the script just updates a local copy of the sitemap files in cache/fdsys/sitemap/YEAR/COLLECTION.xml.
-Use --cached to force the use of cached files and not hit the network.
+Use --cached to force the use of cached files and not hit the network except when a file does not exist.
 Use --force to download all files anew.

 Committee Meetings
 ------------------